-All research papers are to use the Turabian 9th Edition formatting style.
+All research papers are to use the Turabian 9th Edition formatting style (except for papers written for courses in the Psychology Minor).
 Copies are available in the Northpoint library or may be purchased online.
 Assignments turned in late will be subject to the Late Paper Policy (see "Late Paper Policy" below).
 For an extension on special projects and major papers, please see "Extension Policy" below.